acarolcolombo/website/index.md

 Long Island, Oahu, and Great Britain.

 I love nature; and studied biology and education.

+I worked as:
-I worked as a scientist in a lab where I used to wear a white coat and do scientific experiments.
+* a scientist in a lab where I used to wear a white coat and do scientific experiments,
-And I also worked as an educator in a botanical garden where I used to wear hiking boots and explain science to kids.
+* an educator in a botanical garden where I used to wear hiking boots and explain science to kids,

-Currently, I have been working in a social mobility charity that empowers less advantaged students to pursue a Science, Technology, Engineering, and Maths (STEM) career while supporting diversiy in the STEM.
+* an intern in a charity that empowers youth from disadvantage backgrounds to pursue STEM careers where I contributed with the planning and delivery of their summer programme.

+Currently, I have been working as Outreach and Engagement Officer for the Society for Experimental Biology (SEB) where I work with scientists to organise and deliver scientific education and outreach projects for other scientits and the wider community.
+I also support the scientists that are members of the Society with their career development.
 I believe that we can decrease inequality through mentoring and education.

 My journey got entangled with the creative writing path in 2021.

-I write children’s stories inspired by ideas that pop up while playing with my daughter.
+I write children's stories inspired by ideas that pop up while playing with my daughter.
-My short stories draw on her Brazilian culture and scientific background.
+My short stories draw on my Brazilian culture and scientific background.

-This website contains some of my stories and scientific papers.
+This website contains some of my stories, some news about my journey and my scientific papers.

-If you would like to know a bit more about my career, please have a look at
-<a href="https://www.acarolcolombo.com/cv/accolombo-cv-english.pdf" target="_blank" type="application/pdf" rel="external noopener noreferrer">my CV.</a>